One Big Orgainsm

 one another once more.

-organisms that eliminstes natural selection.
+large-scale fusion of organisms that eliminstes natural

 He refers to what I call 'one big organism' as being a 'singleton'.